BenjaminSchiller/TDF/README.md

 ### Task definition

-At the highest level, a task is described as a pair `(program, input)` where `program` identified the program to execute and `input` specifies the input used for the execution of this task.
+At the highest level, a task is described as a triple `(program, source, input)` where `program` is the name of the program to execute, source describes how it can be obtained, and `input` specifies the input used for the execution of this task.

 - `program` (string)
+- `source`(string)
 - `input` (string)

 ### Identification